-Vintage treasures, local designers, international brands: you'll find it all on Chapel Street, which spans from Windsor to the more upscale South Yarra.
+Vintage treasures, local designers, international brands: you'll find it all on Chapel Street, which spans from Windsor to Prahran towards the more upscale South Yarra.
 The shopping strip may have changed a lot over the years, but these days it's seen a resurgence of young Australian designers as well as some top-notch bars and restaurants.
-Plan your next spree with our shopper's guides to Bridge Road, Gertrude Street and Sydney Road.

-Starting out in 2007 with the simple idea of understated clothing, Plane has stuck to their promise and is still filling their racks with good-quality basic clothing.
-From their basic t-shirts and button down shirts for both men and women, to jackets and dresses that are a little bit more fancy, it’s best to avoid Plane on payday because it’s difficult to keep spending to a minimum.
+Starting out in 2007 with the simple idea of understated clothing, Plane have stuck to their promise and are still filling their racks with good-quality basic clothing.
+With their basic T-shirts and button down shirts for both men and women, plus jackets and dresses that are a little bit more fancy, it’s best to avoid Plane on payday because it’s difficult to keep spending to a minimum.

 It’s all about the casual look at Dakota, and with a huge range of jeans from local and international brands, you’ll be able to find the perfect pair to get that laid-back but stylish feeling.
 With brands ranging from Dr Denim and Nudie Jeans Co. to Levi's (plus many more), you won't be at a loss.
 Shirts, shoes, and dresses also feature, but it’s the jeans that shine here.